brettz9/intl-dom/README.md

 return a string or a `Promise` that resolves to another locale to try (or it can throw if none is found).

+Note that you can avoid the need for `locales` by supplying a global `intlDomLocale`.
+See the "Server code" section on how this optimization may be preferable.
+Otherwise `defaultLocales` is `["en-US"]`.

 ```js
 (async () => {
   const {strings, locale} = await findLocaleStrings({